silhavyj/Knapsack-encryption/README.md

     return q + values.x;
 }
 ```
-2. Once we've worked out `p^(-1)`, we will iterate of the the encrypted data and on each block, we will apply the following formula `block[i] * p^(-1) mod q`.
+2. Once we've worked out `p^(-1)`, we will iterate over the encrypted data and on each block, we will apply the following formula `block[i] * p^(-1) mod q`.
 3. Finally, using the private key we'll break each value into bits  which should match the original plain text.
 Let's assume the formula above gave us the number `43`.
-We'll go over the private key in a decreasing order and for each value of the key, we will write down `1` if it fits into the current value (43) and `0` if it doesn't.
-If it does fit, will subtract it from the current value before move on to another position within the private key.
+We'll go over the private key in a decreasing order (from right to left) and for each value of the key, we will write down `1` if it fits into the current value (43) and `0` if it doesn't.
+If it does fit, will subtract it from the current value before moving on to another position within the private key.
 #### example of decryption
 ```
 let's assumte the formula above produced number the 43.